I love saving money! One of the biggest ways I save money is by meal planning. It takes me about an hour a week to meal plan but it’s very rewarding.

 5. Write down your meals

-I usually write my meals down and then add them to my phone in the “notes” app.
-Either way works.
-If you write them down on paper, you can keep track of each weeks meal plan and look back at it.
+I write my meals down on the free meal printable as I find them.
+If you write them down, you can keep track of each weeks meal plan and look back at it.
 It’s very important to write them down.
 My week gets so busy that I forget what I planned for dinner.
 It’s nice to just look at my list.

 6. Determine what days you will cook each meal

+You may have decided what days you are going to cook your meals already but if you haven’t you need to.
 Some weeks, I can “wing” this.
 Other weeks I can’t.
-It depends on if you will be home to cook dinner.
+It depends on if I will be home to cook dinner.
 I like to schedule my slow cooker meals for my long busy days.
 Then I don’t have to worry about cooking a meal when I get home.

 7. Make your grocery list

 I always start my grocery list by adding dinner ingredients.
-After I have those items written down, I will add to my list of the other items we need that week.
+After I have those items written down, I will add the other items we need to the list.

 Do you meal plan each week?